MaterializeInc/materialize/doc/developer/design/20230216_role_based_access_control.md

     - Requires `CREATE` privilege on the schema where `<object_name>` resides if the object resides in a schema.
         - Rationale is that this is equivalent to `DROP` then `CREATE`.
     - Requires `CREATE` privilege on the database where `<object_name>` resides if the object is a database.
-- `REASSIGN OWNED BY <old_role> TO <new_role>`
-    - Transfers ownership of all objects owned by `<old_role>` to `<new_role>`.
-    - Can only be run by a member of `<old_role>` and `<new_role>` or a superuser.
-    - Requires `CREATE` privilege on all schemas and databases where all objects reside.
-        - TODO: This isn't explicitly stated in th docs, but would make sense base on the `ALTER` privileges.
-I will double-check this.
-    - In PostgreSQL, this only affects the current database, and does not reassign the database itself.
-We will diverge here and have it affect all databases, including the databases themselves.
-- `DROP OWNED BY <name> [ CASCADE | RESTRICT]`
-    - Drops all objects owned by `<name>`.
-    - Requires membership of `<name>`.
-    - In PostgreSQL, this only affects the current database, and does not drop the database itself.
-We will diverge here and have it affect all databases, including the databases themselves.
-    - Revokes all privileges granted to `<name>`.
-    - Default is `RESTRICT`.

 We will update `DROP ROLE` so that roles cannot be dropped until it meets the following criteria: